CounterHack/mandrake/README.md

 That value is `0x55555555517b` in hex.
 It might vary for you, so don't use this command directly if you're following along!

-By default, `mandrake` masks out the last 4 nibbles, meaning effectively the address is 0x555555550000 when compared.
+By default, Mandrake masks out the last 4 nibbles, meaning effectively the address is 0x555555550000 when compared.
 The mask can be changed with `--hidden-mask` if you want, but we don't need to: